|

+Over the years I have developed a variety of techniques in the search for new models, such as cutting up (mentally) a known model and joining the ends in new ways.
+One technique has proved especially useful and deserves to be described here.
 Many of my models can be grouped into families of five in which the same basic pattern is expressed in different symmetries.
 In some cases these relationships are quite obvious, in other cases not so obvious - sometimes even surprising.
 The implication is that each idea leading to a fascinating new model, at the same time leads to its four cousins that may be just as fascinating.
 An easy way to construct these four cousins is therefor essential.
+The symmetries represented in each family are based on the five platonic solids.

 The five solids represent only three symmetry groups, however, each group being expressed in two different ways by pairs of solids called dual pairs: icosahedron-dodecahedron, octahedron-cube and tetrahedron-tetrahedron (the tetrahedron being self-dual).